jayllo-c/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 2a.
 The student does not exist.

     * 2a1.
 AddressBook displays an error message indicating that the student does not exist.

        Use case ends.

 * 2b.
 The student does not have a score for the exam.

     * 2b1.
 AddressBook displays an error message indicating that the student does not have a score for the exam.

         Use case ends.

 * 2c.
 The score is invalid.

     * 2c1.
 AddressBook displays an error message indicating that the score is invalid.

         Use case ends.

-##### Use Case: UC19 — Deleting Scores For A Student For An Exam
+##### Use Case: UC19 — Deleting Scores for a Student for an Exam

 **MSS:**